binkley/shell/plain-bash-testing/README.md

 ### `_print_result`

 Individual test results may be shown by declaring a `_print_result` function.
-It's only argument is the exit status of test functions:
+It's only argument is the return code of test functions:

 * 0 - Passing test
 * 1 - Failing test
-* * - Errored test
+* `*` - Errored test (any return other than 0 or 1)

 A "do nothing" function is: